magentabusiness/magentabusiness.github.io/docs/services/development-services/customers-full-reviews.md

             </div>
             <div class="review-header">Expertise, attention to detail, and client satisfaction</div>
             <div class="review-body">
-                <h6>We have found the ThingsBoard suite to be the best in class tool for presenting our Industrial IoT data to customers.
+                <h6>We have found the IoT Hub suite to be the best in class tool for presenting our Industrial IoT data to customers.
 Our distributed hardware solution is built to monitor electrostatic discharge (ESD) conditions in electronics manufacturing.
 The functionality of TB's software stack is extensive and the documentation makes it easy to get up and running.</h6>
-                <h6>We worked with the ThingsBoard Development Unit to unlock some additional features with custom software that helped us tailor the ThingsBoard solution to our needs.<br>Throughout the development journey, the TBU exhibited professionalism, clear communication, and a genuine commitment to our success.
-We wholeheartedly recommend the ThingsBoard Development Unit for their expertise, attention to detail, and client satisfaction.
+                <h6>We worked with the IoT Hub Development Unit to unlock some additional features with custom software that helped us tailor the IoT Hub solution to our needs.<br>Throughout the development journey, the TBU exhibited professionalism, clear communication, and a genuine commitment to our success.
+We wholeheartedly recommend the IoT Hub Development Unit for their expertise, attention to detail, and client satisfaction.
 We look forward to future collaborations.</h6>
             </div>
         </div>
     </div>